Blue Valley North High School: Vocal music

 Blue Valley North has five choirs:

 Concert Choir, Women's Chorale, Chorale, and Chamber Singers.

 Forensics

 The forensics team at North has won some outstanding titles.
 In Spring 2009, the BVN Forensics team won first place in the state out of 28 other 6A schools.
 In the National qualifying tournaments, nearly every first and second place slot went to Blue Valley North.
 Also, in Spring 2010, the BVN Forensics team won first place in state for 6A schools.
-As of July 1, 2015, the forensics team is currently ranked first in Kansas and sixth in the nation.
+In 2015, the forensics team was ranked first in Kansas and sixth in the nation.

 Robotics

 In 2008, FIRST Robotics Team 2410, the Metal Mustangs Robotics Team was formed.
 That season, they competed at two regionals, the Greater Kansas City regional and winning the Rookie All-Star award from St. Louis, which granted the team attendance to the FIRST World Championships that year.
 In their 2010 season, they again took home multiple awards, being finalists at the Greater Kansas City regional and then becoming the number one seeded robot at the Oklahoma Regional and winning the competition.
 They then competed at the 2010 World Championships, and finished in the upper half of their division.
 In the fall of 2010, the team moved to the Center For Advanced Professional Studies facility.